How To Go Zero Waste At Home

-I've noticed many customers trying really hard to reduce their waste and start using low waste swaps.
-It’s not always an easy task finding alternatives that work especially since manufacturers are selling us plastic wrapped everything.
+I've noticed many customers trying really hard to reduce their waste by choosing plastic free accessories and reusable alternatives.
+It’s not always an easy task finding swaps that work especially since manufacturers are selling us plastic wrapped everything.
 If it's not made of plastic, it's wrapped in plastic.
-Other times people know it's important to start using eco products in their home, but they just don't have the time.

 We all know that plastic is convenient and easy to use but it harms marine life, takes decades to disintegrate and is reliant on the petroleum industry to thrive.
 We're happy to see a real boom in biodegradable alternatives in recent years as people become less inclined to buy plastic and are making some simple easy swaps.
 This list below are some changes we've recently made in our household and our waste is significantly less because of it.